siderolabs/talos/website/content/v1.2/reference/configuration.md

           # # Bridge specific options.
           # bridge:
-          #     # The interfaces that make up the bond.
+          #     # The interfaces that make up the bridge.
           #     interfaces:
           #         - eth0
           #         - eth1